ng-Classic/ng-classic/docs/DEVELOPER.md

 ## Formatting your source code

-Angular uses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the source code.
+Angular Classicuses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the source code.
 If the source code is not properly formatted, the CI will fail and the PR cannot be merged.

 You can automatically format your code by running: